TREASURIES-Ten-year yields hit 5-week lows as labor market softens

 30-year bond US30YT=RR

-(Reporting by Karen Brettell; Additional reporting by Sinead Carew; editing by Nick Zieminski, Kirsten Donovan)
+(Reporting by Karen Brettell; Additional reporting by Sinead Carew and Indradip Ghosh; editing by Nick Zieminski, Kirsten Donovan and Diane Craft)

 ((karen.brettell@thomsonreuters.com))